The History of Mercy Seat Baptist Church

 On October 17, 2004 Deacon John Coles, Sr. was ordained in the Deacon’s Ministry.

-Our ministerial staff was expanded to include not only Reverend Williams, but Reverend James and Elaine Gray, Evangelist Eleanor Jeter, Reverend John Spruill and later in 2010 Reverend Georgette Fields joined in 2012.
+Our ministerial staff expanded in 2010 to include not only Reverend Williams, Reverend James and Elaine Gray, Evangelist Eleanor Jeter, and Reverend John Spruill .
+Reverend Georgette Fields joined in 2012.

-Our Founding Pastor, James A. Brown was called home to be with the Lord in January 2005.
-The Church selected I. Charles Williams ad Interim Pastor.
-In 2006 Pastor Williams was selected as our Second Pastor.
-His installation service was held in April with the Reverend James Gray presiding.
+Our Founding Pastor, James A. Brown was called home to be with the Lord in January 12, 2006.
+The Church selected I. Charles Williams as Interim Pastor.
+On April 23, 2006, Pastor Williams was selected as our Second Pastor.
+His installation service was presided over by Reverend James Gray.

 In November of 2006, the Deaconess Ministry was established with previously ordained Deaconess Gertrude McNeil, Deaconess Bennetta Pankey, Deaconess Rosa Wallace, Deaconess Vivian DeVoe and Deaconess Virginia Fauntleroy.
 They were joined by newly ordained members Sister Jacqueline Brown-Battle, Sister Chelsie Williams, Sister Jerelean Coles, Sister Jannie Jenkins and Sister Constance Massenburg.
 Brother Samuel Massenburg and Brother Joseph Battle were also ordained into the Deacon’s Ministry in the same special service with the Peninsula Deacon and Deaconess’ Counsel officiating.
 In December of 2006, Deacon Everett Myers joined the Deacon Board.
 In December 2007, Deacon Cecil Randall joined the Deacon Board.
 In January 2017, Deacon Otis Squires joined the Deacon Board.